cmannion-meander/resume_screener/README.md

 - **Resume Parsing**: Automatically extracts important information from resumes, such as skills, job titles, and education.
 - **Job Description Parsing**: Breaks down your job descriptions into key requirements.
 - **Scoring Engine**: Compares resumes to job descriptions and provides a score for each candidate based on customizable criteria.
+- **Soft Skills Evaluation**: Assesses candidates' soft skills, such as communication and teamwork, and includes them in the final ranking.
 - **Batch Processing**: Upload multiple resumes at once and get results in a single pass.
 - **Dashboard**: View a ranked list of candidates with detailed information about their strengths and weaknesses for the role.